 Other sea stars observed at Freshwater Bay include Rainbow, Mottled, Sunflower and Morning Sunstar.
 We never saw more than 13 individuals of any of these species, but since August 2014 we have at the most seen two individuals and the Mottled and Sunflower stars seem to have disappeared from our survey site.
 The six-armed sea star is also present in Freshwater Bay, but at a slightly different location than all the other stars; under rocks a little further into the bay.
 This star was also affected by the wasting disease, but a focused search in May 2015 found 30 healthy six-armed stars.

 All the Ochre stars we have observed at Freshwater Bay have always been quite large with an average radius of about 18-20 cm (7-8”).
 In the surveys after the devastation we have been looking for juveniles since that will be the fastest way for the population to rebound.
 However, we have yet to see a juvenile Ochre star.
-The next survey will be conducted in January 2016.
 Contact Helle Andersen for details.

 Peabody Creek Restoration